 Feet have five metatarsal bones and they run from the arch of the foot all the way to the toe joints.
 Metatarsalgia is a term used to describe four foot conditions that cause pain, burning, or discomfort under the ball of the foot or the metatarsal bones.
-Basically, in a nutshell, metatarsalgia is a big, long word for pain at the ball of the foot.
+Basically, in a nutshell, metatarsalgia is a big, long word for ball of foot pain.

 Some symptoms of metatarsalgia can include a pain or burning sensation in the balls of the feet when standing, walking, or running, which then feels better when you’re at rest.
 It could be a sharp shooting pain at your toes or a numbness or tingling at your toes.
 Metatarsalgia can be caused in a variety of ways, and they can include a dropped arch, intense activity, a trauma to your foot, arthritis, or even just wearing improper footwear.